obeone/check-tls/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/obeone/check-tls-bundle-final). <!-- Replace with your actual repo URL -->
+Please feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/obeone/check-tls).

 ---